franky1964/robotframework-liveresults/README.md

 Steps to Use:

+ - Step 1: Installation:
- - Step 1: Download or clone this repo
+   > - Download or clone this repo

- - Step 2: Copy `LiveResults.py` to your project or use 'pip install git+https://github.com/franky1964/RF-LiveResults.git'
+       or Copy `LiveResults` folder to your project or use 'pip install git+https://github.com/franky1964/robotframework-liveresults.git'

- - Step 3: Execute test case/suites using LiveResults Listenr
+ - Step 2: Execute test case/suites using LiveResults Listener
    > - `robot --listener LiveResults Tests`

- - Step 4: Optional: A new browser will be opened with logs
+ - Step 3 Options to be used:
-   > Note: Page refresh's for every 5 seconds.
-   > - Users can modify reload time by using
-   > - `<meta http-equiv="refresh" content="5" >`
-   > - Users can specify the filename of the page:          robot --listener LiveResults:myPage.html Tests
+   > - Chnage default page name 'RF_Live_Results.html' by using: robot --listener LiveResults:myPage.html Tests
+   > - Default refresh time cn be changed by using:              robot --listener LiveResults:myPage.html:40 Tests
-   > - Users can specify the option for browser is opened:  robot --listener LiveResults:myPage.html Tests
+   > - Option if browser is opened can be changed by using:      robot --listener LiveResults:myPage.html:5:false Tests
-   > - Users can specify the filename of the page:          robot --listener LiveResults:myPage.html Tests
+   > - Option if videos of test execution should be captured:    robot --listener LiveResults:myPage.html:5:true:true Tests

 ---

 Available Results:

- - LogListener.py --> Suite and Test status
-    > Uses ROBOT_LISTENER_API_VERSION = 3
+ - to be done..

 ---